Vioneta/integration/README.md

-# HACS (Home Assistant Community Store)
+# VPS (Vioneta Plugins Store)

-_Manage (Install, track, upgrade) and discover custom elements for Home Assistant directly from the UI._
+_Manage (Install, track, upgrade) and discover custom elements for Vioneta directly from the UI._

 ## What?

-HACS is a integration that gives the user a powerful UI to handle downloads of custom needs.
+VPS is a integration that gives the user a powerful UI to handle downloads of custom needs.

-**Highlights of what HACS can do:**
+**Highlights of what VPS can do:**

 - Help you discover new custom elements.
 - Help you download new custom elements.